The 'natural' meme

-- Read more about Speaking truth
+- Read more about The 'natural' meme

 - Log in or register to post comments

 My blog represents my personal experiences and perspectives.
-This includes many anecdotes from my medical practice.
-I have been scrupulous to anonymize these anecdotes and to avoid ever belittling or making fun of patients.
+This includes many anecdotes from my life and from my medical practice.
+I have been scrupulous to anonymize all medical anecdotes and to avoid ever belittling or making fun of patients.
 (I often make fun of and criticize myself, my colleagues, and the institutions where I have worked.)

 “In a time of universal deceit, telling the truth is a revolutionary act.”